Kiprutokels/Kiprutokels/README.md

 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=kiprutokels&theme=tokyonight&hide_border=true)

 🚀 **Let's Connect & Create**

-💬 *"The best way to predict the future is to create it."*

 I believe in the power of collaboration and the magic that happens when passionate minds come together.
 Whether you have a groundbreaking idea, need a coding buddy, or just want to chat about the latest AI trends - I'm here for it!